BitcoinDesign/Guide/guide/payments/hide-sensitive-info.md

 Cons

-- Super easy for anyone else to reveal your information if they have access to your device.
+- Easy for anyone else to reveal your information if they have access to your device.

 ## Entering a pin to unveil information